Moving is a major life change, and children may face challenges as they leave behind friends and familiar places and activities.

-We have specialised aides and mentors placed in primary and secondary schools across Australia to smooth the transition of Defence children into the new school and community and to provide them with support as needed.
+We have specialist aides and mentors placed in primary and secondary schools across Australia to smooth the transition of Defence children into the new school and community and to provide them with support as needed.

 To assist children with moving between schools, we have resources to help them capture and scrapbook their experiences, achievements, friends and memories from each school and take them on to the next.
 The School Posting Passport gives a quick snapshot of all the schools the student has been part of, while the Digital Portfolio Builder is a more detailed electronic record of their information.
 You can order these resources for free from the Defence Family Helpline on 1800 624 608.

 We also run fun and interactive resilience-building programs for children, called KidSMART and TeenSMART.
 These programs target challenging aspects of Defence life such as relocation.